Occasionally I’m asked for recommendations of the tools and equipment I use.

 - Logitech K120 - £8

-- this is what I used happily before upgrading to the Klim keyboard above.
+- I happily used this before upgrading to the Klim keyboard above.
 It’s an excellent keyboard, although noticeably louder when typing.

 - Dell UltraSharp U2412M monitor - 1920x1200 resolution - £205